'Concerning' rise in unprotected sex among teenagers – DW – 08/30/2024

 There were big differences between regions, though, with teenagers from some countries engaging in more unprotected sex than others.

-In Denmark (Greenland), 61% of teenage girls and 50% of boys said they used no form of contraception the last time they had had sex.
+In Denmark, including Greenland, 61% of teenage girls and 50% of boys said they used no form of contraception the last time they had sex.

-Rates of unprotected sex were also high in some eastern European countries, including Slovakia, Bulgaria and Poland, as well as in Britain and Ireland.
+Rates of unprotected sex were also high in some eastern European countries, including Slovakia, Bulgaria and Poland, as well as in the United Kingdom and Ireland.

 Concern over STIs and unwanted pregnancies